heyxyz/hey/README.md

 ### Build the application

-To build the application, run:
+Ready to build the application?
+Just run this command:

 ```bash
 pnpm build